Abbott government: Asylum seekers

 In Opposition, Tony Abbott promised that his government would "stop the boats" within his first term of Government.
-Abbott had been highly critical of Labor's handling of Asylum Seeker policy, and the re-emergence of the people smuggling trade which followed the dismantling of Howard Government policies.
+Abbott had been highly critical of Labor's handling of Asylum Seeker policy, and the re-emergence of the people smuggling trade, possibly due in part to the dismantling of Howard government policies.
 Scott Morrison was tasked with managing the government's efforts at stemming the flow of deaths at sea, and unauthorised boat arrivals.

+While its clear that "the boats" did stop arriving (or sufficiently slow down) during the Abbot governments term, the exact cause cant be know for certain.
+It is likely to have been the result of policy changes enacted by the Rudd Government which continued to take effect well into the Abbot Government.
+An analysis by former Immigration Department chief John Menadue and Australian National University migration expert Peter Hughes regards the downturn in boat arrivals to have begun after the Second Rudd government announcement that asylum seekers would not be settled in Australia, and other measures undertaken by the Rudd government to resettle refugees elsewhere.

+Regardless of the cause, the Abbot Government were able to take credit for "stopping the boats".
+It was considered a 'delivered' election promise as Tony Abbot simply promised that "the boats" would stop during his time in office.
 In April 2015, ABC Fact Check reported that Abbott's promise to stop the boats had been delivered: "The Government launched Operation Sovereign Borders on 18 September 2013, when it took office.
 Boats continued to arrive for the remainder of 2013, at a rate of five to seven per month.
 The picture changed in January 2014.
 Since then only one boat, carrying 157 asylum seekers, has arrived."

-Labor had abandoned offshore processing in 2008, but reintroduced the policy shortly before losing office.
-An analysis by former Immigration Department chief John Menadue and Australian National University migration expert Peter Hughes regards the downturn in boat arrivals to have begun after the Second Rudd government announcement that asylum seekers would not be settled in Australia, and other measures undertaken by the Rudd government to resettle refugees elsewhere.
-In July 2015, the Labor Opposition voted to abandon its opposition to the Abbott government's "turn-back-the-boats" policy.
-Immigration spokesman said the Party also needed the "full suite of measures to stop deaths at sea and end people smuggling."